Team API Missing Object-Level Authorization

 The team association endpoints in src/API/TeamController.php use #[IsGranted('edit_team')] with a single argument.

-The controller at src/Controller/TeamController.php correctly uses #[IsGranted('edit', 'team')] with two arguments, passing the $team parameter as the subject.
+The controller at src/Controller/TeamController.php correctly uses #[IsGranted('edit', 'team')] with two arguments, passing the requested Team as the subject.

 When edit_team is passed as the attribute, TeamVoter::supportsAttribute() returns false because it only recognizes view, edit, and delete.